ONE DAY IN TAKAYAMA, JAPAN

 We also ride by some amazing Guinness street art murals painted by Holly Pereira.

-The most touching stop of this tour is the Kilmainham Goal Museum (Inchicore Rd, Kilmainham, Dublin 8, D08 RK28), where criminals (especially revolutionaries fighting for Ireland’s independence) were imprisoned and executed from 1796 until 1924.
+The most touching stop of this tour is the Kilmainham Goal Museum (Inchicore Rd, Kilmainham, Dublin 8, D08 RK28).
+Criminals (especially revolutionaries fighting for Ireland’s independence) were imprisoned and executed here from 1796 until 1924.

 In May 1916, a total of 14 Irish rebels were shot by the British Army at the Stonebreakers’ Yard of this prison, soon after the Easter Rising had occurred.